Best Paint for Kitchen Cabinets (Professional Finish!)

 BEHR CABINET ENAMEL:

 The most budget, well-known kitchen cabinet paint is Behr Cabinet Enamel from Home Depot.
 I have personal experience with this paint as well, and I have found that Behr Cabinet Enamel almost always remains sticky feeling.
-We also had a terrible time with chipping when we used this for our cabinets.
+We also had a terrible time with chipping when we used this for our cabinets in our first home.
 To Behr’s credit, the paint does *look* really nice and it is certainly cheaper.
-But for me, that’s where it ends.
+But for me, that’s where it ends though.

 For something that gets as much use as kitchen cabinets, I’d rather have them be as quality as possible and am now willing to pay up.
 If you’re on a tight budget and have to go this way, I strongly recommend sanding VERY WELL and applying multiple coats of a strong bonding primer first.